Last updated on November 20, 2020.

-Under California law, you must have automobile insurance, and there are severe penalties for not having it.
-The minimum limits are $15,000 per person, and $30,000 per accident.
+Like other states, California has minimum insurance requirements which you need in place before legally operating a vehicle.
+Under California law, you must have automobile insurance, and there are severe penalties for not having the minimum amount.

 When an accident occurs in California, whether an automobile accident or an accident such as a slip and fall on someone else’s property, the way that injuries are almost always paid for is through liability insurance.
 Because California is an at-fault state, the insurance company of the person whose negligence caused the accident and related injuries is responsible for paying for the injured party’s damages.